awolde/concource-ci-example/README.md

 Reference the secret you created in your `job.yml` using the syntax `((gcp.demo))`.

-Try adding GCP OAUTH token on JSON key in vault and use it in your pipeline.
+Try adding GCP OAUTH token or JSON key in vault and use it in your pipeline.